phimuemue/openschafkopf/README.md

 USAGE:
     openschafkopf [SUBCOMMAND]

-FLAGS:
+OPTIONS:
-    -h, --help       Prints help information
+    -h, --help    Print help information
-    -V, --version    Prints version information

 SUBCOMMANDS:
+    cli             Play in command line
+    websocket       Play in the browser
-    analyze         Analyze played games and spot suboptimal decisions cli             Simulate players to play against
+    analyze         Analyze played games and spot suboptimal decisions suggest-card    Suggest a card to play given the game so far rank-rules      Estimate strength of own hand
-    hand-stats      Statistics about hands that could be dealt. help            Prints this message or the help of the given subcommand(s) rank-rules      Estimate strength of own hand
+    hand-stats      Statistics about hands that could be dealt. dl              Download played games from Sauspiel
+    parse           Parse a game into a simple format webext          Backend of a web-extension suggesting a card for a given game state help            Print this message or the help of the given subcommand(s)
-    suggest-card    Suggest a card to play given the game so far websocket
 ```

 ## Supported variants